Unity-Technologies/com.unity.probuilder/Documentation~/material-tools.md

 ## Material Palette

-A Material Palette is a convenient way to keep several Materials ready to apply, either with the Material Editor or with hotkey combinations.
+A Material Palette is a convenient way to keep several Materials ready to apply, either with the Material Editor or with shortcut combinations.

 You can set up to 10 different Materials on the Palette, or expand the slots in your Palette if you need more.